 The Basin Pipe project involved the upgrading of selected stock and domestic schemes.
 In return for the Australian Government’s investment in the projects, approved applicants transferred the project water savings to the Australian Government for environmental priorities.

 Independent assurance review

 In 2018 the Australian Government Department of Agriculture and Water Resources, in collaboration with the New South Wales Department of Industry (Water), commissioned an independent assurance review by KPMG of the NSW Basin Pipe project.

 The objective of the review was to examine the governance, risk and control processes of the NSW Basin Pipe project to ensure the effective use of Commonwealth funds.

 KPMG selected a random sample of 5 schemes (26 percent of all schemes) from the NSW Basin Pipe project for a desktop review.
 Within this sample KPMG selected 4 schemes for on-farm verification.

 The sample covered projects ranging in total cost from $300,000 to over $8 million, covering 31 properties in the Murrumbidgee and Gwydir river valleys.

 Overall, KPMG’s assessment of the NSW Basin Pipe project found:

-The Department of Agriculture and Water Resources supports the independent assurance review findings by KPMG of the Basin Pipe project.
-The review report and the Department of Agriculture and Water Resources’ response are available below.
+The review report and the then Department of Agriculture and Water Resources’ response are available below.